 We account for income taxes in accordance with SFAS 109, Accounting for Income Taxes, which requires that deferred tax assets and liabilities be recognized using enacted tax rates for the effect of temporary differences between the book and tax bases of recorded assets and liabilities.
 SFAS 109 also requires that deferred tax assets be reduced by a valuation allowance if it is more likely than not that some portion or all of the deferred tax asset will not be realized.
 We evaluate the realizability of our deferred tax assets quarterly.
-At May 5, 2007, we had gross deferred tax assets of \$206.1 million primarily resulting from temporary differences between the book and tax bases of assets and liabilities.
-We have conducted an assessment of the likelihood of realization of those deferred tax assets and concluded that a \$44.9 million valuation allowance is needed to reserve the amount of the deferred tax assets that may not be realized due to the expiration of state credit carryovers.
-In reaching our conclusion, we evaluated certain relevant criteria including the existence of deferred tax assets, the taxable income in prior carryback years that can be used to absorb net operating losses and taxable income in future years.
+At August 4, 2007, we had gross deferred tax assets of \$209.2 million primarily resulting from temporary differences between the book and tax bases of assets and liabilities.
+We have conducted an assessment of the likelihood of realization of those deferred tax assets and concluded that a \$44 million valuation allowance is needed to reserve the amount of the deferred tax assets that may not be realized due to the expiration of certain state credit carryovers.
+In reaching our conclusion, we evaluated certain relevant criteria including the existence of deferred tax liabilities that can be used to absorb deferred tax assets, the taxable income in prior carryback years in the impacted state jurisdictions that can be used to absorb net operating losses and taxable income in future years.
 Our judgments regarding future profitability may change due to future market conditions, changes in U.S. or international tax laws and other factors.
 These changes, if any, may require material adjustments to these deferred tax assets, resulting in a reduction in net income or an increase in net loss in the period when such determinations are made.